vadistic/graphql-extra/README.md

 Inspired by code-first schema generation tools like `graphql-compose` or `graphql-nexus`, but focused on AST/SDL, instead of schema.

-Offers lightweight and flexible utils for GraphQL generation & testing.
+Lightweight and flexible utils for GraphQL generation & testing.
 Not a framework.
-It's `graphql` library extension thats aim to cut boilerplate in GraphQL projects in reliable & uniform manner.
+It's mor eor less `graphql` library extension that aim to cut boilerplate in GraphQL projects in reliable & uniform manner.

 ## Features